Pseudo-Conformal Field Theory: THE LORENTZIAN CR-STRUCTURE

+where $G_{ij}(\overline{X^{mi}},X^{nj})$ is viewed as the non-flat part of the LCR-structure.
+Notice that the Kerr homogeneous function persists even\ in the deformed boundary.

-\subsection{LCR-structures determined with (complex) trajectories}
+\subsection{LCR-structures determined with complex trajectories}

-Newman introduced\cite{NEWM1973} complex trajectories to describe geodetic and shear free null congruences in General Relativity.
-In the present formalism and in the case of embeddable LCR-structures (\ref{c-66}) we replace the Kerr homogeneous functions with the following form of the homogeneous coordinates
+Newman introduced\cite{Newm1973} complex trajectories to describe geodetic and shear free null congruences in Minkowski space.
+Besides, it is well known that the Lienard-Wiechert radiating electromagnetic potentials are related to accelerating trajectories.
+In the present formalism and in the case of embeddable LCR-structures (\ref{c66}) the ruled surfaces of $CP(3)$ are characterized by complex trajectories $\xi ^{b}(\tau )$ in the corresponding grassmannian $G(4,2)$.
+The ruled surfaces have a special explicit parameterization, which reveals their internal property to be made up of lines, which determine a generally complex trajectory in the grassmannian space.
+That is, they have the form